nlitz88/BEVFusion-ROS-TensorRT/README_eng.md

 + The official `bevfusion` repo provides pretrained `nuscenes` models

-+ To convert the sample nuscenes data to a rosbag for use with this package's node, check out [`nuscenes2rosbag` package](https://github.com/linClubs/nuscenes2rosbag)
++ To convert the sample nuscenes data to a rosbag for use with this package's node, check out [`nuscenes2rosbag` package](https://github.com/linClubs/nuscenes2rosbag).
+This is what we'll use to create a ros1 bag file.

-+ To convert the rosbag data to the format used by this repo's `galactic-devel` branch, use ROS2 `rosbags` from `pip`:
++ Then, convert the ros1 bag file to a format that we can use with ros2 using the `rosbags` package from pypi.

 ~~~python
 # 1. install rosbags